Amazon Niche Site Formula is honestly a good program and in this review, like I said, I’ll give you the good and bad about it.

 The products you’re selling on your site are niche specific.
 The right kinds of products for the right type of audience basically.
 You can use this system to make multiple sites.

-Besides the offer to build your own site that ANSF offers, there is also training on how to sell your site/s after they start making money.
+Besides the offer to build your own site that Amazon NIche Site offers, there is also training on how to sell your site after they start making money.

 I’d like to go over the 10 modules within this program, starting with the intro that you will see when you are officially registered:

-In the intro, it is explained why you can make a great living with Amazon niche sites.
+In the intro, it is explained why you can make a great living with Amazon niche sites (here are Amazon success stories to prove it, but they are related to a different program I recommend Wealthy Affiliate which teaches similar things).
 You’re shown screenshots of how much money Lyman has made doing so and what he has also achieved by selling sites that make him money.

 Then you have the official 10 lessons that will take from you start to finish.
 10 lessons doesn’t seem like a lot, but each of them is going to take you at least 1 hour to go through, probably longer for most because it has a video, a list of tasks you need to do and a walk through of the lesson.
 Combined together, that’s a lot of information per lesson.